On detecting changes in the jumps of arbitrary size of a time-continuous stochastic process: Finite sample properties

-Figure \ref{fig:grtwDu} shows simulated rejection probabilities of the test \eqref{testdfglobal} for different degrees of smoothness of the change $w$ in \eqref{etagrch}.
+To save computational time the rejection probabilities of the tests \eqref{testdfglobal} and \eqref{testdflokal} under the alternative are obtained for the sample size $n=10000$ and effective sample size $k_n \in \{50,100,200\}$.
+The upper part of Figure \ref{fig:grtwDu} shows the simulated rejection probabilities of the test \eqref{testdfglobal} for different degrees of smoothness of the change $w$ in \eqref{etagrch}.
 The change is located at $\gseqi_0 = 0.4$ and $A$ is chosen such that the characteristic quantity for a gradual change satisfies $\Dc_\rho^{\scriptscriptstyle (g)}(1) = 3$ in each scenario.
 As expected, it is more difficult to distinguish a very smooth change from the null hypothesis and therefore the rejection probability is decreasing in $w$.
-Similar to the CUSUM test investigated in Section \ref{fsperCUSUMpr} the power of the test is increasing in $k_n = n \Delta_n$ as well.
-Furthermore, all simulation results on the tests \eqref{testdfglobal} and \eqref{testdflokal} are similar for pure jump processes and processes including a Brownian component.
-This indicates that our truncation approach also works in this setup.

-In Figure \ref{fig:grtt0Du} we depict rejection rates of the test \eqref{testdfglobal} for different locations of the change point $\gseqi_0 \in (0,1)$.
+Similar to the CUSUM test investigated in Section \ref{fsperCUSUMpr} the power of the test is increasing with $k_n = n \Delta_n$.
+In the lower part of Figure \ref{fig:grtwDu} we depict the rejection rates of the test \eqref{testdfglobal} for different locations of the change point $\gseqi_0 \in (0,1)$.
 We simulate a linear change, i.e. we have $w=1$ in \eqref{etagrch}, and $A$ is chosen such that $\Dc_\rho^{\scriptscriptstyle (g)}(1)= 0.3$ holds in each run.
 As before, the power of the test is increasing in the effective sample size $k_n = n\Delta_n$ and moreover it is decreasing in $\gseqi_0$.
-The latter can be explained by the shape of the model \eqref{etagrch}: For large $\gseqi_0$ the jump characteristic is ``close'' to the null hypothesis. \\
+The latter observation can be explained by the shape of model \eqref{etagrch}, because for larger values of $\gseqi_0$ the jump characteristic is ``closer'' to the null hypothesis. \\ Note also that all results are very similar for pure jump processes and processes including a Brownian component.
+This indicates that our truncation approach also works in this setup.